vrtql/websockets/README.md

 ### Background

-WebSockets emerged in the late 2000s in response to the growing need for real-time, bidirectional communication in web applications.
+WebSockets emerged in the late 2000’s in response to the growing need for real-time, bidirectional communication in web applications.
 The goal was to provide a standardized way for web servers to send content to browsers without being prompted by the user, and vice versa.
-In December 2011 they were standardized by the Internet Engineering Task Force (IETF) in RFC 6455.
+In December 2011 they were standardized by the Internet Engineering Task Force (IETF) in [RFC 6455](https://www.rfc-editor.org/rfc/rfc6455.html).
 They now enjoy wide support and integration in modern browsers, smartphones, IoT devices and server software.
 They have become a fundamental technology in modern web applications.

 ### Concepts and Operation